arth0sz/arth0sz.github.io/content/en/posts/htb-rebound/index.md

 ![](Pasted%20image%2020240426003002.png)

 We need a way to access that session or hijack it.
-A lot of research led me to the [Remote Potato](https://github.com/antonioCoco/RemotePotato0) exploit, which can do help us do exactly that - grab and steal NTLMv2 hashes of every user logged onto a machine.
+A lot of research led me to the [Remote Potato](https://github.com/antonioCoco/RemotePotato0) exploit, which can help us do exactly that - grab and steal NTLMv2 hashes of every user logged onto a machine.
 ### Remote Potato

 The wiki itself goes into the technical details of how the exploit works: